grame-cncm/faustwebsite/_posts/2016-01-13-polyphonic-instruments.markdown

 #### Allocating the polyphonic instrument ####

 Use the **faust/dsp/poly-dsp.h** file to wrap the dsp voice into the polyphonic architecture.
-This file defines the **mydsp_poly** class (a sub-class of base class **dsp**) that maintains and array of **dsp** objects, manage dynamic voice allocations, control MIDI messages decoding and mapping, and mixing of all running voices (stopping a running voice, when its output level decreases below a given threshold).
+This file defines the **mydsp_poly** class (a sub-class of base class **dsp**) that maintains and array of **dsp** objects, manage dynamic voice allocation, control MIDI messages decoding and mapping, and mixing of all running voices (stopping a running voice, when its output level decreases below a given threshold).

 As a sub-class of dsp, the mydsp_poly class redefines the **buildUserInterface** method.
 By convention all allocated voices are grouped in a global "tabgroup", so that a user interface builder may display them separately.
 The first tab contains an 'All voices' group that can be used to change parameters on all voices at the same time.
 A "Panic" button can be used to stop running voices.